Síguenos / Follow us!

-Man B: “Do not talk about your life.
+Man B: "Do not talk to me about your life.
 Your problems do not interest me at all.
 I also have problems of my own.
-What do you think you’re the only one with a busy schedule and suffering from stress?
-Let me tell you something clear and straight: That’s the last time you arrive late!
-Otherwise, I will inform your boss because you’re an irresponsible employee!”
+What do you think you're the only one with a busy schedule and suffering from stress?
+Let me tell you something clear and straight: That's the last time you arrive late!
+Otherwise, I will inform your boss because you're an irresponsible employee!"

 If we analyse this conversation, 'Man A' started on the wrong foot by arriving late and not apologising.
 Besides, his partner, 'Man B', has been affected by this negativity and his talk was more a litany of reproaches and recriminations than a real conversation.
 Furthermore, he did not ask him to change, but demanded punctuality ("That's the last time you arrive late!"), and even worse, he threatened him ("Otherwise, I will inform your boss because you're an irresponsible employee!")